 Then, you can tell the diamond blade’s diameter and arbor hole size, the horsepower of your concrete saw, along with all the detailed information of the concrete you get in the first step to your diamond blade supplier.
 The supplier should know which kind of diamond blade may fit your job.

 3. Determine wet cutting or dry cutting

 Concrete is usually cut with water (wet cutting), for cutting concrete with adequate water can significantly reduce the dust, keep the diamond blade cool and extend its life, and improve the cutting efficiency (for wet cutting can be deep and continuous).

 However, when there is no water source near the work area, you have to perform dry cutting.
 As said in the previous section, dry cutting should be intermittent and shallow.
-If deep cutting is needed, you should do several passes of shallow cuttings.
+If deep cutting depth is needed, you should do several passes of shallow cuttings.

 4. Wear enough personal protective equipment

 You should at least wear a professional respirator, not only in dry cutting, but also in wet cutting, because the small dust particles generated in the concrete cutting process can penetrate deep into the lungs and can cause serious health effects such as lung cancer or silicosis.
 If the job is big, other equipment like goggle, earplugs, and protective clothing should also be adopted.

 5. Pre-cut a shallow straight line on the concrete

 To make the cut straight, you can use a chalk line to mark a straight line on the concrete, and then place a straight wood board along the line.
 Then you can cut a shallow line on the concrete along the wood board.
 The cut can be about 1/4″ deep.